Ready to find the perfect college degree?

 Other programs and courses might include:

 Pet industry courses generally focus on dog grooming and obedience training.
-Dog-grooming courses cover basic and advanced techniques to use on a variety of breeds, as well as the business side of how to run a successful dog grooming business.
+Dog-grooming courses cover basic and advanced techniques to use on a variety of breeds.
+It also looks at the business side of how to run a successful dog grooming business.
 Obedience training courses teach students how to train dogs, then pass the knowledge of how to control the animal on to the pet owner.

-Real-estate classes are designed to prepare the student to pass the real-estate licensing exam to obtain their residential license, allowing them to sell homes.
+Real-estate classes prepare students to pass the real-estate licensing exam to obtain their residential license, allowing them to sell homes.
 Courses cover the processes, procedures, and laws governing the sale of a home, as well as how to succeed in a real-estate career.

 Retirement and Investing

-Money- and wealth-management courses focus on retirement planning and the basics of investing in a variety of instruments, such as stocks, bonds, mutual funds, and other speculative vehicles.
+Money- and wealth-management courses focus on retirement planning and the basics of investing in a variety of instruments, such as:

 Small Business Assistance